brennv/openshiftv3-training/training-guide.md

 OpenShift, by default, is using a self-signed SSL certificate, so we must point our tool at the CA file.

-The `login` process created a file called named `~/.kube/config` folder.
+The `login` process created a file called named `~/.kube/config`.
 Take a look at it, and you'll see something like the following:

 ```
 apiVersion: v1